thanos-io/thanos/docs/components/receive.md

 NOTE:
 - It is possible that Receive ingests more active series than the specified limit, as it relies on meta-monitoring, which may not have the latest data for current number of active series of a tenant at all times.
 - Thanos Receive performs best-effort limiting.
 In case meta-monitoring is down/unreachable, Thanos Receive will not impose limits and only log errors for meta-monitoring being unreachable.
-Similaly to when one receiver cannot be scraped.
+Similarly to when one receiver cannot be scraped.
 - Support for different limit configuration for different tenants is planned for the future.

 ## Flags